SpriteLink/NIPAP/docs/getting-started.rst

 apt-get will complain about that the packages cannot be authenticated.
 This is due to the reason that the NIPAP Debian repository is not signed.
 Ignore the warning and type 'y' to continue.
-After the installation is done, you will have a PostgreSQL database and all the other necessary dependancies installed except for ip4r, an addon to Postgres which allows for efficient indexing of IPv4 and IPv6 data.
+After the installation is done, you will have the PostgreSQL database server and all the other necessary dependancies installed except for ip4r, an addon to Postgres which allows for efficient indexing of IPv4 and IPv6 data.

 ip4r
 ----